Bagpipe Unwaxed Yellow Hemp Large Roll (In Stock)

 Shipping Weight:0.24 pounds

-What is 2oz Yellow hemp used for ? - Bagpipe hemp is a staple for every piper.
+What is Bagpipe Unwaxed Yellow Hemp Large Roll used for ? - Bagpipe hemp is a staple for every piper.
 Hemp is used on all joints of your bagpipe and practice chanter.
 A roll of hemp is a must in every pipe case.
 Having your pipes properly hemped-up is one of the most important maintenance aspects on your bagpipe.
 It will help with proper tuning, and air efficiency.
 This hemp is wax-free and will absorb moisture unless you apply bees wax.

 What is hemp used for?